awilderman/HiC/README.md

 Set of scripts for processing HiC data

 ### Create matrix with HiC-Pro
-*HiC-Pro_script.Rmd
+HiC-Pro_script.Rmd

-*HiCPlotter_example.md
+HiCPlotter_example.md

 ### Convert format of matrix
-*convert_format.sh (writes a slurm script to use HiCExplorer to convert hic-pro files to .h5, .cool or .mcool)
+convert_format.sh (writes a slurm script to use HiCExplorer to convert hic-pro files to .h5, .cool or .mcool)

-*convert_to_Juicer_format.sh (writes a slurm script to convert hic-pro .bwt2pairs.bam to .hic)
+convert_to_Juicer_format.sh (writes a slurm script to convert hic-pro .bwt2pairs.bam to .hic)

 ### Analyze an individual matrix
-1)merge_and_diagostic.sh (writes a slurm script to merge bins e.g. 10Kb merged to 50Kb, 100Kb, 500Kb and produce diagnostic plots that you view to determine the correction thresholds)
+1) merge_and_diagostic.sh (writes a slurm script to merge bins e.g. 10Kb merged to 50Kb, 100Kb, 500Kb and produce diagnostic plots that you view to determine the correction thresholds)

-2)correct_and_call.sh (writes and all-in-one slurm script to ICE correct the matrices at various resolutions, detect TADs, plot a 10Kb resolution hic matrix with TADs detected at various resolutions overlaid, detect loops, plot the loops on a diagonal matrix.
+2) correct_and_call.sh (writes and all-in-one slurm script to ICE correct the matrices at various resolutions, detect TADs, plot a 10Kb resolution hic matrix with TADs detected at various resolutions overlaid, detect loops, plot the loops on a diagonal matrix.
 Note: writes a .txt version of the slurm script to remind you to manually enter the threshold values!!)

 ### Compare two or more matrices